Skip to content

 11. Factorial Time Tracking features saves companies time and money

-Repetitive HR tasks like sending email reminders to employees to fill out their time sheets or requesting and approving PTO manually via email takes up dozens of hours per employee a month, which adds up to a lot of wasted time, costing your company a considerable amount of money.
-The ROI of a time tracking system like Factorial is easy to calculate – read our article on the costs and benefits of time tracking and leave management software to make an informed decision for your team and your company.
+Repetitive HR tasks like sending email reminders to employees to fill out their time sheets or requesting and approving PTO manually via email takes up dozens of hours per employee a month.
+These manual tasks add up to hours of wasted time per week, ultimately, costing your company a considerable amount of money.
+By implementing a time-tracking software and HR leave management system, you can streamline these processes.
+The benefits include reducing administrative work, cutting down on manual tasks, and ultimately saving both time and money.

 What time tracking statistics show us